Have you heard of the Museum of the Bible? What is it and what can you see inside?

-As Sam Neves, the creator of the game, puts it, Heroes was born for people “to familiarize themselves with the fascinating stories of the Bible, and to discover [that] they are called to be God’s heroes today, to become Christ’s witnesses.”
+As Sam Neves, the creator of the game, puts it, Heroes was born for people “to familiarize themselves with the fascinating stories of the Bible, and to discover [that] they are called to be God’s heroes today [and] become Christ’s witnesses.”

-We commonly see these superpowers from movies about heroes such as Superman and Spider-Man.
+We commonly witness these superpowers in movies about heroes such as Superman and Spider-Man.
 And the world has been fascinated by this theme and artistic style.

 Like the heroes from the Bible, you too can be a hero in your own way if you let God use you for His purpose.